 Brief History of the Americans with Disabilities Act (ADA)

-Retrieved from: https://dredf.org/about-us/publications/the-history-of-the-ada/
+Retrieved from: https://disabilityphilanthropy.org/resource/the-americans-with-disabilities-act-a-brief-background/

 Read the full article here.